 This completes the proof for the case that $\xi$ is not a vertex.
 The case that $\xi$ is a vertex is similar and we leave that to the reader. \end{proof}

-\begin{remark} This lemma can also be used to extend $\mu$ to any arc transverse to $\mathcal F$ (say, contained in a $2$--cell, so that transversality makes sense).
+\begin{remark} Lemma~\ref{L:no atoms} can also be used to extend $\mu$ to any arc transverse to $\mathcal F$ (say, contained in a $2$--cell, so that transversality makes sense).
 The reason is that we can approximate any such arc by transversals, and the lemma tells us that the limit of the values of $\mu$ will be independent of the sequence of transversals used. \end{remark}

-For every $y$ and every edge $e$ of $\Omega_{y,u}$, we can define a path metric called the {$\mu$--path-metric} on $e$ inducing the given topology, so that the length of any transversal is the $\mu$--length.
-For any two points $\xi,\xi'$ contained in $e$, we construct a sequence of transversals whose endpoints limit to $\xi$ and $\xi'$.
-By Lemmas \ref{L:monotonicity} and \ref{L:no atoms}, the limit of the $\mu$--lengths of these edges is independent of the sequences and we declare this to be the $\mu$--path-distance in $e$ between $\xi$ and $\xi'$, and this defines a path metric on $e$.
-The transversals and flowed transversals define a basis for the topology on $e$, and so Lemma \ref{L:no atoms} together with the fact that every transversal has positive $\mu$--length (Proposition \ref{P:twistedMF1}) and monotonicity Lemma \ref{L:monotonicity} further implies that the topology induced by the $\mu$--path-metric is the given topology.
+For every $y$ and every edge $e$ of $\Omega_{y,u}$, we next define a path metric called the {\em $\mu$--path-metric} on $e$ inducing the given topology, so that the length of any transversal is the $\mu$--length.
+For any two points $\xi,\xi'$ contained in $e$, we consider a sequence of transversals whose endpoints limit to $\xi$ and $\xi'$.
+By Lemma~\ref{L:monotonicity}, the limit of the $\mu$--lengths of these edges is independent of the sequence, and we call this the {\em $\mu$--path distance between $\xi$ and $\xi'$}.
+The transversals and flowed transversals define a basis for the topology on $e$, and so Lemmas~\ref{L:monotonicity} and \ref{L:no atoms}, together with the fact that every transversal has positive $\mu$--length (Proposition \ref{P:twistedMF1}), further implies that the $\mu$--path distance is a path metric inducing the given topology.